WMTU/wmtu.mtu.edu/station-documents.md

 2. Each member of General Staff shall have one vote at General Staff meetings.
 3. A person is eligible to be appointed to General Staff after he or she has attended 3 General Staff meetings or has been present through the entirety of one senior staff election.

+__Section 1.1.__ Active Staff

+1. Each Member of active staff shall have one vote at General Staff meetings.
+2. A member shall be considered active at the time that they are voted onto staff.
+3. All General Staff Members will be considered active staff unless moved to the Inactive list as stated in WMTU Const. art. §3.1.1-2.1.

+__Section 1.2.__ Inactive Staff

+Any active member who fails to attend three General Staff meetings without giving prior notice to the secretary (WMTU Const. art. §4.1.2) shall be considered Inactive Staff.

+1. A staff member who is considered Inactive retains all rights of, and must abide by all rules which apply to active general staff members except the ability to vote in general staff meetings.
+2. Attendance of three consecutive General Staff meetings by an inactive staff member is required to return to Active Staff, and active membership is re-established at the beginning of the third attended meeting.

 __Section 2.__ The Senior Staff of WMTU shall consist of a General Manager, plus six Department Heads, whose titles shall be as follows:

 1. Head of Business (Business Manager)